- Housing and Residence Life Handbook

 13. Bed linen, towels, and wash cloths will be provided by the residents.

-14. Residents having overnight guests should have the advance permission of roommates and are required to obtain approval from the Resident Administrator.
+14. Residents having overnight guests should have the advance permission of roommates and are required to obtain approval from the Community Director.
 Overnight guests of the opposite sex are prohibited.
 Guests visiting may stay up to two nights.
 Guests staying longer than forty-eight hours are required to pay the overnight guest rate.

 15. Whenever a student misplaces, loses, or has his/her room key stolen, a $30 fee will be assessed to change the lock and issue new keys.